How to Read a Solar Site Survey for Effective PV Array Layout

 How does NEC Article 690 impact the solar site survey process?

-NEC Article 690 governs nearly every aspect of the PV system’s electrical design.
-The site surveyor must collect the necessary information to ensure the final design complies with its rules for conductor ampacity, PV source circuit sizing, overcurrent protection design, grounding and bonding, and rapid shutdown requirements.
+NEC Article 690 governs many aspects of the PV system’s electrical design.
+The site surveyor must collect the necessary information to ensure the final design complies with rules for conductor ampacity, PV source circuit sizing, overcurrent protection design, grounding and bonding, and rapid-shutdown requirements, among other provisions.

 Why is checking the main service panel capacity so important?